Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Estimate Of Stationary Probabilities

+We will bound the right side of~\eqref{eq:aldous} above using properties of $\coplg$ that we describe.
+Note that the summation goes up to $n$ since no matter what $Z_m^{'}$ and $Z_m^{''}$ are, a length-$n$ sample can have at most $n$ good states on the right side of \eqref{eq:aldous}.
 The coupling technique is a convenient ``thought experiment'' that culminates in Theorem~\ref{stat-estim} giving a deviation bound on the naive counts of states.
 We do not actually have to generate the two chains as part of the estimation algorithm, nor do we need to observe the martingale $V$, except for noting $V_\ntilde=N_\w$.

-In Subsection~\ref{coup_desc} below, we describe $\omega$, highlight some properties of the described coupling in Subsection~\ref{coupling_prop}, and use the said properties to obtain bound on Martingale difference in Subsection~\ref{Mart_diff}.
+In Subsection~\ref{coup_desc} below, we describe $\coplg$, highlight some properties of the described coupling in Subsection~\ref{coupling_prop}, and use the said properties to obtain a bound on the martingale difference in Subsection~\ref{Mart_diff}.

-\subsection{Description of coupling $\omega$}
+\subsection{Description of Coupling $\coplg$}

 Suppose we have $Z^{'}_{j}$ and $Z^{''}_{j}$.
 This subsection describes how to obtain next sample $Z^{'}_{j+1}$ and $Z^{''}_{j+1}$ of the two coupled chains, namely how to sample from

 Recall from section \ref{s:b:cpl} that individually taken, both $Z^{'}_{j+1}$ and $Z^{''}_{j+1}$ are faithful evolutions of the restriction of $\ptq$ to $\tilde{G}$.
 However, given $Z^{'}_{j}$ and $Z^{''}_{j}$, $Z^{'}_{j+1}$ and $Z^{''}_{j+1}$ are not necessarily independent.